antongovi/Tennis-Prediction-ML/README.md

 The model's performance was assessed through multiple testing phases:

-**1. Test on 2023 Data:** The model was tested on tennis matches from the year 2023, resulting in an accuracy of 93.9%.
+1. **Test on 2023 Data:** The model was tested on tennis matches from the year 2023, resulting in an accuracy of 93.9%.

-**2. Test on 2024 Data:** Following this, the model was evaluated on matches from 2024, achieving an accuracy of 93.91%.
+2. **Test on 2024 Data:** Following this, the model was evaluated on matches from 2024, achieving an accuracy of 93.91%.

-**3. Prediction for New Matches:** Currently, the model is being utilized to predict the outcomes of matches that occurred in the past few days.
+4. **Prediction for New Matches:** Currently, the model is being utilized to predict the outcomes of matches that occurred in the past few days.
 The accuracy for these predictions is 80% so far.

 ## Dataset